 Prepare for a rewarding career when you enroll in one of higher education’s most enduring areas of study, Wright State University’s School of Humanities and Cultural Studies (SOHCS).
-You will join a legacy of education in English, history, religion, philosophy, classics, and art history that extends back to the university’s founding in 1967.
+You will join a legacy of education in English, history, religion, philosophy, and classics that extends back to the university’s founding in 1967.

 The School of Humanities and Cultural Studies offers students lifelong skills to help them thrive as thoughtful, engaged, and effective citizens of the world.
 Enroll in one of our programs and learn how to think critically, write clearly, use evidence carefully, and consider different points of view.